affragak/devops-study-app/README.md

-# DevOps Study App
+# DevOps Study App Repo

-This is a learning-oriented full-stack application for exploring modern DevOps practices.
-It serves as a foundation for experimenting with development containers, multi-stage Docker builds, GitHub Actions CI/CD pipelines, security scanning, and Python-based web applications.
+This is a learning-oriented repo for exploring modern DevOps practices.
+It serves as a foundation for experimenting with development containers, multi-stage Docker builds, GitHub Actions CI/CD pipelines, security scanning, and a full-stack Python application.

 ## 📁 Project Structure